san4b0t/tp/docs/UserGuide.md

 ### Finding job applications: `find`

-Finds job applications whose company's name fully matches any of the given keywords.
+Finds job applications whose company name matches any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`

 #### Find Restrictions
-1. The search is not case-insensitive. e.g `tiktok` will match `TikTok`
+1. The search is case-insensitive. e.g., `tiktok` will match `TikTok`.

 2. The order of the keywords does not matter. e.g. `American Airlines` will match `Airlines American`